ELRabito/ExileReverseEdenConverter/README.md

 # ExileReverseEdenConverter

-- Converts the Exile Eden plugin export from the InitServer.sqf format back to a usable/editable Eden format.
+- Converts the Exile Eden Plugin export format back to a usable/editable Eden format.
 - There is a minimal change in position on some objects, and if objects from the source data were placed too deep into the ground, there might be a slightly bigger deviation for the Z axis in the conversion.
 - Should still save a lot of time if you lost your source file for Eden.
 Feel free to contribute if you can make it more precise.